1. Home

 What’s next

-• Domestic form: Continued impact in domestic tournaments like the Quaid-e-Azam trophy (where he recently claimed his 16th five-wicket haul) will bolster his case.
+Domestic form: His continued impact in domestic tournaments like the Quaid-e-Azam trophy (where he recently claimed his 16th five-wicket haul) will strengthen his case.

 Related Post